KankakeeCommunityCollege/recover-newsroom/_posts/2023-03-17-new-policy-for-advisement.md

 Effective March 23, an advisement appointment will be required for all current and prospective students on Mondays, Tuesdays, Thursdays and Fridays.

 Advisement hours for most of the year are 8 a.m. - 5 p.m.
 Monday - Friday.
-During May, June and July, the college is closed most Fridays.
+The college is closed most Fridays in May, June and July.

 To make an appointment: visit [www.kccadvising.setmore.com](www.kccadvising.setmore.com){: target="_blank" rel="noopener"} or phone&nbsp; 815-802-8500